 - 8.3% to digital marketing insights

-These insights include understanding what content resonates with specific buyers, what channels they use to consume it, and how they interact with it.
+These insights include understanding what content resonates with specific buyers, what channels they use to consume it, and how they interact.

 This data is then used to decide where to allocate the budget, what type of content to produce, who the target audience is, and what message will resonate most.